 This Indian Standard (Part 27) was adopted by the Bureau of Indian Standards after the draft finalized by the Air Quality Sectional Committee had been approved by the Chemical Division Council.

 This Indian Standard addresses a wide range of air monitoring applications and is prepared in two parts.
-IS 5182 (Part 27) covers diffusive (passive) sampling of vapour phase organic chemicals onto sorbent tubes or cartridges followed by analysis using thermal desorption – gas chromatography (TD-GC).
+IS 5182 (Part 27) covers diffusive (passive) sampling of vapour phase organic chemicals onto sorbent tubes or cartridges followed by analysis using thermal desorption-gas chromatography (TD-GC).
 Compatible matrices include ambient air, indoor/in-vehicle air and workplace air.
 Target compounds include the important pollutants benzene, toluene and xylene, together with industrial solvents, fuel components, odorous compounds and many other volatile and semi-volatile organic compounds.
 IS 5182 (Part 28) covers pumped sampling of vapour phase organic chemicals onto sorbent tubes followed by analysis using TD-GC and addresses a similar wide range of air monitoring applications plus product emission testing.

 Useful additional information is provided in various international standards, referenced in each respective sub-part, but these standard harnesses the measuring techniques available and used in India.

-The composition of the technical committee responsible for formulation of this standard is listed in Annex D
+The composition of the Committee responsible for formulation of this standard is given in Annex D

 In reporting the results of a test or analysis made in accordance with this standards, if the final value, observed or calculated, is to be rounded off, it shall be done in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values ( second revision)’.